MrRaevenswood/PlumbBob/index.md

 It is a web app meant to house a model of Simmer Influencers and their factors of success that can help predict the success of your social media outreach in this community.

 ### Data Sources
-The data will come from a variety of social media sources including the following:
+The data (housed in Google Cloud) will come from a variety of social media sources including the following:

   1. Twitter
   2. YouTube